Leibniz-HBI/smo-wiki/docs/macOS-dev-setup-for-python.md

-# macOS dev setup for python
+# macOS dev setup for Python

 #### If you have used your Mac for programming before: